What other names is Acetyl-l-carnitine known by?

 What is Acetyl-l-carnitine?

-Acetyl-L-carnitine is an amino acid (a building block for proteins) that is naturally produced in the body.
-It helps the body produce energy.
+In the body, acetyl-L-carnitine is made from L-carnitine.
+It can also be converted to L-carnitine.
+L-carnitine is an amino acid (a building block for proteins) that is naturally produced in the body.
+It helps produce energy.
+Although it is an amino acid, L-carnitine is not used to make proteins.

 Acetyl-L-carnitine is used for a variety of mental disorders including Alzheimer's disease